An inflection point where you push your organization through a barrier to scale

 What elements need to be in place to call a social enterprise scalable?

-Rosalie: After getting clarity on a Founder becoming a CEO or if one will be hired, founders have to ask themselves: ‘Do I have everything in place to scale?
+Rosalie: After getting clarity on a Founder becoming a CEO or if one will be hired, Founders have to ask themselves: ‘Do I have everything in place to scale?
 Can we push through that growth plateau?
 Are we actually scalable?’

 One model we use is from ScaleUpNation that says, to call yourself scalable you need four things: great business, a competitive edge, delighted customers and rapid development.